On your doorstep

 Washing your car on the grass verge instead of on the driveway is one way to ensure contaminants like sediment, oil and grease, organic material, faecal material and hazardous chemicals don't reach stormwater drains and end up in our rivers and estuaries.

 Painting fish on drains is a great way to help people identify their nearest stormwater drain.
 It also creates awareness that what goes down the drain goes into the river, the estuary and eventually to the sea.
-The Invercargill Environment Centre (IEC) has resources for teaching people about stormwater drains and can supply paint and a fish template for paint fishing on drains around their neighbourhood, school or business.
+The Invercargill City Council has resources for teaching people about stormwater drains and can supply paint and a fish template for paint fishing on drains around their neighbourhood, school or business.

 Prevent pollution of waterways

 Check out Environment Southland's Pollution Prevention Guide that contains specific information for industrial and commercial businesses.
-Read our page on pretecting stormwater, or contact our pollution prevention team at Environment Southland.
+Read our page on protecting stormwater, or contact our pollution prevention team at Environment Southland.

 Know the rules